Things to do in Montego Bay, Jamaica

 But, wait, there's more.

-Some of the “shops” are simply windowless cutouts in the wall where cannabis items are sold on the ledge.
+Some of the “shops” are cutouts in the wall where cannabis items are sold on the ledge.
 Amongst the items are joints, marijuana tea and “happy” cookies.
 Smoking marijuana is an integral part of the Rasta community, and is tolerated by authorities.

 Having said that, marijuana has been decriminalized but it's still illegal (except for medicinal purposes) to possess more than a certain amount in Jamaica.
 However, visitors of the Bob Marley Museum & Mausoleum can purchase cannabis products and smoke ganja without any repercussions.